jamesgarnercomposer/jamesgarnercomposer.co.uk/_collections/_music/beauty_and_the_seven_beasts.md

 ---

 For soloists and chamber ensemble\
-Commissioned by The Opera Story, shortlisted for the Fedora Opera Prize Shortlist 2021
+Commissioned by The Opera Story; shortlisted for the Fedora Opera Prize 2021